 - Select the Appropriate Type: Determine which type of POA suits the principal’s needs.
 Options include General, Durable, Limited, and Healthcare POA, each with distinct functions.

-- Identify the Principal and Agent: Clearly state the full legal names of the principal and the chosen agent.
+- Identify the Principal and Agent: Clearly state the principal’s and chosen agent’s full legal names.
 Accurate identification is crucial for validity.

 - Define Powers and Duration: Specify the powers granted to the agent, ensuring clarity on what they can and can’t do.
 If applicable, include the time frame for the POA’s effectiveness.